Agile-IoT/node-red-contrib-agile-deployer/README.md

 * It has a single link-in node as input to the tab.
 * It has zero or one link-out node as output of the tab.

-The local workflow is unmodified while the remote workflow is slighly modified:
+The exported workflow is modified compared to the workflow to exportº:

 * The link-in node is replaced by a http_in node, with the link-in node ID as path
 * The link-out node is replaced by a http_out node, allowing the result of the workflow to be returned to the caller.

+The local workflow is modified if there is any cloud-link node connected to a link-out node connected to the link-in node of the workflow to export, and its remote URL is empty (this is actually a mis-configured node).
+In such a case, the remote URL of the cloud-link node is set to the http-in node of the exported workflow.

 The previous workflow in the remote Node-RED is replaced if exists.